 What Is Bandwidth Throttling, Exactly?

-To put it simply, bandwidth throttling is when an ISP purposely slows down your internet speed based on what you are doing online.
-This is particularly true when it comes to activities like streaming, downloading and gaming as they require higher bandwidth usage.
+To put it simply, throttling your internet happens when an ISP is throttling purposely slows down your internet speed based on what you are doing online, you can check this by conducting speed test on your internet connection.
+Throttling your internet connection is particularly true when it comes to activities like streaming, downloading and gaming as they require higher bandwidth data usage.
+You can check if the ISP is throttling your internet connection by conducting the Speed Test.

-As a result, a vast majority of ISPs have resorted to the practice of restricting your internet speeds when they detect you are watching a video, downloading a large number of files or playing a video game on your Xbox Live.
+As a result, a vast majority of Internet service providers have resorted to the practice of restricting your internet speeds or throttling your internet when they detect you are watching a video, downloading a large number of files or playing a video game on your Xbox Live, you can confirm this by conducting speed test on your internet connection.

 Why Do ISPs Throttle Bandwidth?

-With high-speed internet a necessity in today’s technologically advanced world, you must be confused as to why an ISP would intentionally make your internet connection slower.
+With high-speed internet a necessity in today’s technologically advanced world, you must be confused as to why an ISP throttling your internet would intentionally make your internet connection slower, you can compare results taken different times, conduct and analyze speed test on your internet connection.
 There are, however, various reasons why they choose to take this route.

-An ISP may throttle your connection during peak times, simply because the same service is being used by a large number of users all at the same time.
-If the ISP doesn’t have the capacity to maintain a stable service during peak times, they will put a limit on connections.
+ISPs may throttle your internet connection during peak times, simply because the same service is being used by a large number of users all at the same time, surprisingly providers know when you are running a speed test on your internet connection and will pause their throttling until your test is over.
+If the ISP doesn’t have the capacity to maintain a stable service during peak times, it will put a limit on connections also known as internet throttling which you can conduct by Speed Test.

 Similarly, an ISP’s contract may contain a Fair Usage Policy which states that if a user breaks the data cap limit within a month, their connection would be throttled next month.
-ISPs claim this prevents over-usage of the network by a small percentage of users, and makes internet access fair for everyone else.
+ISPs claim the internet throttling prevents over-usage of the network by a small percentage of users and makes internet access fair for everyone else.

 ISP throttling has also come into the limelight with the recent Net Neutrality debate.
 Internet users are concerned that if the existing Net Neutrality rules are abolished, ISPs would become the gatekeepers of the internet.
-They will be able to block or throttle sites or services, especially those that compete against their own.
+They will be able to block or throttle sites or services and throttle your speed, especially those that compete against their own.

-This subject has hit the headlines time and time again, as some ISPs have been caught red-handed for throttling speeds to websites they don’t favor.
+This subject has hit the headlines time and time again, as some ISPs have been caught red-handed for throttling speeds to websites they don’t favor, which has been checked multiple times by users via Speed Test.
 Comcast’s throttling of BitTorrent and AT&T’s unlimited data throttling are some high-profile examples.

 How Could the Net Neutrality Repeal Affect Internet Speeds?

 The free internet that we love will cease to exist after the Net Neutrality repeal.
-ISPs could start bundling services like certain applications or websites, which means you will have to pay more to gain unrestricted access to the internet or else face throttled speeds.
+ISPs could start bundling services like certain applications or websites, which means you will have to pay more to gain unrestricted access or else face throttled speeds.

-Also, ISPs could throttle websites like Hulu or Netflix so that they can make their own services more attractive.
-So, if you rely on streaming services to watch your favorite TV shows, you are most likely to face slow internet speeds and reduction in video quality.
+Also, ISPs could throttle streaming websites speed like Hulu or Netflix so that they can make their own services more attractive.
+So, if you rely on streaming services to watch your favorite TV shows, you are most likely to face slow internet speeds and a reduction in video quality.

 Frequently Asked Questions about ISP Bandwidth Throttling